kellya/chainlink/README.md

 Chainlink
 =========

-Chainlink is a utility that will run on a webserver to handle crypt-backed domains Specifically this works with
+Chainlink is a utility that will run on a webserver to handle crypto-backed domain names Specifically this works with
 [Unstoppable Domains](https://unstoppabledomains.com)
 This utilizes public IPFS gateways to display IPFS content, or will redirect to whatever the URL is set to in the Unstoppable Domain management.